 Colors are another area where beauty industry branding differs from more conservative industries.
 Pink is a natural choice for conveying femininity, while purple is elegant and luxurious.
 A company that makes natural beauty products might want to choose green as the main color in its logo because of its association with nature.

-How Your Logo Can Help Convey Your Company’s Mission
+How Your Beauty Logo Can Help Convey Your Company’s Mission

-Because the competition is so intense in the beauty industry, it’s important to settle on a logo that will help communicate your company’s mission to prospective customers.
+Because the competition is so intense in the beauty industry, it’s important to settle on a beaty logo that will help communicate your company’s mission to prospective customers.
 For example, a company that makes anti-aging products might want to use images of youth to demonstrate its mission.
 On the other hand, a company that focuses on flirtation might take a light-hearted approach.
-This logo from Flutter Lash and Brow Boutique is a good example of that.
+This logo for the beauty industry from Flutter Lash and Brow Boutique is a good example of that.
+Take a look at what type of logo is right for you

 How to Make Your Beauty Company Stand Out